 In the left pane of the Citrix StoreFront management console Actions pane, select the Stores node and click Manage Authentication Methods.

 From the User name and passwords > Settings drop-down menu select Manage Password Options, specify the circumstances under which Citrix Receiver for Web site users logging on with domain credentials are able to change their passwords.

 - To enable users to change their passwords whenever they want, select At any time.
 Local users whose passwords are about to expire are shown a warning when they log on.
 Password expiry warnings are only displayed to users connecting from the internal network.
 By default, the notification period for a user is determined by the applicable Windows policy setting.
 For more information about setting custom notification periods, see Configure the password expiry notification period.
 Supported only with Citrix Receiver for Web.

-- To enable users to change their passwords only when the passwords have already expired, select When expired.
+To enable users to change their passwords only when the passwords have already expired, select When expired.
 Users who cannot log on because their passwords have expired are redirected to the Change Password dialog box.
-Supported for desktop Citrix Receivers and Citrix Receiver for Web.
+This is supported for Citrix Workspace apps, and Citrix Receiver for Web.

 - To prevent users from changing their passwords, do not select Allow users to change passwords.
 If you do not select this option, you must make your own arrangements to support users who cannot access their desktops and applications because their passwords have expired.

-Citrix Receivers User can change an expired password if enabled on StoreFront User is notified that password will expire User can change password before it expires if enabled on StoreFront Windows Yes Mac Yes Android iOS Linux Yes Web Yes Yes Yes
+Citrix Workspace apps User can change an expired password if enabled on StoreFront User is notified that password will expire User can change password before it expires if enabled on StoreFront Windows Yes Mac Yes Android iOS Linux Yes Web Yes Yes Yes